blawson69/PurseStrings/README.md

 ```!ps --show```

 You may also send an optional `--whisper` command to make `--show` whisper the results.
+This is default when [setting up your characters](#--setup) for the first time.

 ```!ps --show --whisper```